Herts & Essex Border Ecumenical Area (HAEBEA)

 All the helpers at STARS are DBS checked.

-The children and young people of St. Andrew's Sunday Club
+The children and young people of St. Andrew's Youth Church

 are valued as part of the Church of today, not just of the future.